lacti/async-on-js-py/PITCHME.md

 ---
 @title[Please make me sync style]

-Anyway, I think a synchronous way is more easy than asynchronous one.
+I think a synchronous way is more easy than that.

-Is there a magic way to write it as synchronous style?
+Is there a magic way to write it as @color[blue](synchronous style)?

 ```javascript
 try {